GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex4_assembly.md

 ## Examining the effect of changing assembly parameters

 For this exercise, there is no real structure.
 Make a few copies of your initial slurm scripts and tweak a few of the assembly parameters.
 Make sure to also change the assembly output file (e.g. from `spades_assembly` to `spades_assembly_var1`).
-You will have a chance to compare the effects of these changes tomorrow.
+We will compare the effects of these changes in the next lesson.

 ### `SPAdes` parameters